 These sage plants grow well in warm climates and they need plenty of direct sunlight to produce lots of vivid purple flowers.
 If grown in the shade, they won’t produce as many flowers.
 The herbaceous plants will grow well in average soil as long as it drains well and they are also drought tolerant.

 When you are pairing these perennials with lamb’s ears, it is best to establish them in the back from where you plant lamb’s ear.
 These shrubs can get quite tall with a height of up to 5 feet tall and will overpower your charming lamb’s ears if they are grown in the front.

 Shasta Daisies (Leucanthemum x superbum) are great companions to grow next to your lamb’s ears because they will add lots of interest with their dark green leaves and bright white flowers.
-These flowers will also attract lots of butterflies, bees, and other pollinators to your garden.
+These eye catching flowers will also attract lots of butterflies, bees, and other pollinators to your garden.

 These white flowers will thrive in any sunny spot as long as they are positioned in well-drained soil that is rich in nutrients.
 The flowers can tolerate a bit of shade but won’t flower properly in these conditions and can become leggy.
 They require infrequent watering and will develop root issues if they are planted in soggy soil.

 White daisies will grow slightly taller than the lamb’s ear plant.
 If you are pairing them in a garden bed then they should be established behind your big ears.
 In containers, they can be grown in the center with lamb ears all around them.

 Black Eyed Susans (Rudbeckia Hirta) can grow very well with Lamb’s ears in rocky or dry garden scapes.
 These charming plants produce lots of vivid yellow flowers from early summer to late fall and will look rather striking next to a border of silver lamb’s ears.